Proving setup phase

 All preprocessing happens in the Setup phase.
 This means all artifacts needed for generating proofs are created in this phase.

-Included among these is the generation of intermediate circuits, which are a finite set of circuits that allow arbitrary combinations of proof recursions and aggregations.
+This includes the generation of intermediate circuits, which are a finite set of circuits that allow arbitrary combinations of proof recursions and aggregations.

-Building The zkEVM STARK
+Building the zkEVM STARK¶

 The first step in building the zkEVM STARK is to build the ROM of the zkEVM state machine, where this ROM is nothing but a program containing instructions for the executor to generate a specified execution trace of the zkEVM.
 And it is written in JSON as rom.json.